PlaidCloud/website/content/en/docs/tasks/configure-pod-container/configure-gmsa.md

 This page shows how to configure [Group Managed Service Accounts](https://docs.microsoft.com/en-us/windows-server/security/group-managed-service-accounts/group-managed-service-accounts-overview) (GMSA) for Pods and containers that will run on Windows nodes.
 Group Managed Service Accounts are a specific type of Active Directory account that provides automatic password management, simplified service principal name (SPN) management, and the ability to delegate the management to other administrators across multiple servers.

-In Kubernetes, GMSA credential specs are configured at a Kubernetes cluster-wide scope as Custom Resources.
+In PlaidCloud, GMSA credential specs are configured at a PlaidCloud cluster-wide scope as Custom Resources.
 Windows Pods, as well as individual containers within a Pod, can be configured to use a GMSA for domain based functions (e.g. Kerberos authentication) when interacting with other Windows services.

 ## {{% heading "prerequisites" %}}

-You need to have a Kubernetes cluster and the `kubectl` command-line tool must be configured to communicate with your cluster.
+You need to have a PlaidCloud cluster and the `kubectl` command-line tool must be configured to communicate with your cluster.
 The cluster is expected to have Windows worker nodes.
 This section covers a set of initial steps required once for each cluster:

 ### Install the GMSACredentialSpec CRD

-A [CustomResourceDefinition](/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/)(CRD) for GMSA credential spec resources needs to be configured on the cluster to define the custom resource type `GMSACredentialSpec`.
-Download the GMSA CRD [YAML](https://github.com/kubernetes-sigs/windows-gmsa/blob/master/admission-webhook/deploy/gmsa-crd.yml) and save it as gmsa-crd.yaml.
+A [CustomResourceDefinition](/docs/tasks/extend-PlaidCloud/custom-resources/custom-resource-definitions/)(CRD) for GMSA credential spec resources needs to be configured on the cluster to define the custom resource type `GMSACredentialSpec`.
+Download the GMSA CRD [YAML](https://github.com/PlaidCloud-sigs/windows-gmsa/blob/master/admission-webhook/deploy/gmsa-crd.yml) and save it as gmsa-crd.yaml.
 Next, install the CRD with `kubectl apply -f gmsa-crd.yaml`

 ### Install webhooks to validate GMSA users

-Two webhooks need to be configured on the Kubernetes cluster to populate and validate GMSA credential spec references at the Pod or container level:
+Two webhooks need to be configured on the PlaidCloud cluster to populate and validate GMSA credential spec references at the Pod or container level:

 1. A mutating webhook that expands references to GMSAs (by name from a Pod specification) into the full credential spec in JSON form within the Pod spec.